Young Lady and Gentleman

 Young Lady and Gentleman (Korean: 신사와 아가씨) is a South Korean television series starring Ji Hyun-woo, Lee Se-hee and Cha Hwa-yeon, and directed by Shin Chang-seok.
 The weekend drama revolves around Lee Yong-gook, a widower with three children and a live-in tutor for his kids, Park Dan-dan, to whom he becomes attracted.
 It premiered on KBS2 on September 25, 2021, and aired every Saturday and Sunday at 19:55 (KST) for 52 episodes till March 27, 2022.

 The series won 7 awards at the 2021 KBS Drama Awards including Grand Prize (Daesang) by Ji Hyun-woo and the best couple award by him and Lee Se-hee.
 As per Nielsen Korea, the 48th episode aired on March 13, 2022, logged a national average viewership of 38.2% with 6.9 million viewers watching the episode.
-As of March 28, 2022, the series was in 3rd place among 'Top 50 series per nationwide viewers in Korea'.
+As of March 28, 2022, the series was in 3rd place among Top 50 series per nationwide viewers in Korea.
 Viewing the popularity of the series it was extended for 2 more episodes, making it 52 episodes in total.

 Synopsis

-Dan Dan (Lee Se-hee) lives with her father, her stepmom and her stepbrother, Dae Bum, the ever-failing businessman, who has lost their home and all their money in a scam.
+Dan-dan (Lee Se-hee) lives with her father, her stepmom and her stepbrother, Dae-beom, the ever-failing businessman, who has lost their home and all their money in a scam.
 Tired of putting up with them, she leaves home.
 Feeling down on her luck, she climbs up a mountain as a temporary relief from life's pressures.
-There, Dan Dan runs into and is startled by Young Guk (Ji Hyun-woo), who is hiking while dressed in a suit.
-Young Guk is the capable chairman of a corporation, as well as a widower with three kids.
-Dan Dan becomes their live-in tutor and, by chance, other members of her family also end up living at Young Guk's house.
-As she and Young Guk start to live together and look after Young Guk's kids, they find themselves in situations of conflict, both small and large.
+There, Dan-dan runs into and is startled by Young-guk (Ji Hyun-woo), who is hiking while dressed in a suit.
+Young-guk is the capable chairman of a corporation, as well as a widower with three kids.
+Dan-dan becomes their live-in tutor and, by chance, other members of her family also end up living at Young-guk's house.
+As she and Young Guk start to live together and look after Young-guk's kids, they find themselves in situations of conflict, both small and large.
 Despite their 14-year age difference, they start to grow fond of one another.
-With the help of Dan Dan, will Young Guk be able to overcome his grief and grow closer to his kids?
-The plot shares many significant story elements of The Sound of Music and Parasite.
+With the help of Dan-dan, will Young-guk be able to overcome his grief and grow closer to his kids?
+The plot shares many significant story elements of The Sound of Music, Parasite, and The Nanny.